P.A.L.S. for Playing

 A Therapeutic Social Skills Group

 Thinking socially comes naturally to most of us, but children and teens with social deficits need help relating with others.
-P.A.L.S. participants will begin to learn how to: be part of a group; monitor and adapt their behavior in social settings; understand and think of others; and use efffective and appropriate conversation skills.
+P.A.L.S. participants will begin to learn how to: be part of a group; monitor and adapt their behavior in social settings; understand and think of others; and use effective and appropriate conversation skills.

 Schedule an Appointment